lecaillon/Evolve.Doc/content/concepts/_index.md

 - [Versioned migration](#versioned-migration)
 - [Repeatable migration](#repeatable-migration)

-At startup Evolve will collect all migrations located in [Locations](/configuration/#options), searching recursively for files with a specific file name structure.
-All migrations starting by a **V** are then sorted by version in ascending order, regardless their initial directory. **Each version of a migration must be unique**.
+At startup Evolve will collect all migrations located in [Locations](/configuration/options), searching **recursively** for files with a specific file [name structure](/configuration/naming).
+All migrations starting by a **V** are then sorted by version in ascending order, regardless their initial directory.
+Each version of a migration must be unique.
 If not, the validation phase fails.

-Once executed, the same goes for repeatable migrations, starting by a **R**, except ordered by description.
+The same goes for repeatable migrations, starting by a **R**, except ordered by description.

-Each time a migration is applied, its name and checksum is saved into the Evolve metadata table.
-This table is checked every time Evolve runs, to see if the migration script has already been applied.
+Then, each time a migration is applied, its name and checksum is saved into the Evolve metadata table.
+This table is checked every time Evolve runs, to see if the migration script must be executed.

 #### Versioned migration

+The versioned migration is the _default_ migration.

-A versioned migration is composed of a **version**, an informative **description** and a **checksum**.
-The first numbers that make up the version of your migration may be the release version of your application followed by a counter.
+It is composed of a **version**, an informative **description** and a **checksum**.
+For example, the first numbers that make up the version of your migration may be the release version of your application followed by a counter.
+Versioned migration must follow this file [name structure](/configuration/naming): **V1_3_1_1__Create_table.sql**.

 <i class="fas fa-info-circle"></i> A versioned migration is executed only once.